superwall/Superwall-iOS/Sources/Paywall/Documentation.docc/ThirdPartyAnalytics.md

 ## Overview

-Superwall automatically tracks analytical events to do with the paywall for you (see <doc:AutomaticallyTrackedEvents> for a full list).
+Superwall automatically tracks events to do with the paywall for you (see ``SuperwallEvent`` for a full list).
 You can use ``Paywall/PaywallDelegate/trackAnalyticsEvent(withName:params:)`` to send these events to your own analytics service, such as Mixpanel.

 ## Tracking Analytical Events